 - Audience Award: €2.000 purchasing prize from CANVAS

 FLEMISH COMPETITION: DOCUMENTARY

-- Jury Award: La Guarimba 10 day residence program in southern Italy
+- Jury Award for Best Debut: La Guarimba 10 day residence programme in Southern Italy.

 PLEASE READ CAREFULLY:

 - 50% of the production needs to be European (for the European Competition).

 - European = Geographical Europe excluding transcontinental countries such as Russia or Turkey.

 - Other types of short film (International non-competitive programmes**)

 - English subtitled (recommended even when dialogue is English)